Skip to main content

 Lastly, as much as it is necessary to take care of your joints and muscles by keeping them active, this understandably becomes difficult for about one-month post-operation.
 The connective muscles and tissues to the hip and buttocks will likely feel irritated sitting for a while or excessively stretching the gluteal muscles.

-Your body is still adjusting itself to work with the implant, so those first few weeks is when the pain is most noticeable.
-But all is not lost: Resting your body is still a viable option when you are not in your physical therapy and you can return to doing what you love early in the recovery.
+Your body is still adjusting itself to work with the implant, so those first few weeks are when the pain is most noticeable.
+But all is not lost: Resting your body is still a viable option when you are not in physical therapy, and you can return to doing what you love early in your recovery.

 Is Buttock Pain Normal After Hip Surgery?

-As mentioned earlier, your gluteal muscles protecting the hip joints are in the direct path of your hip replacement surgery, so it is entirely normal for them to feel tender or sore following the operation.
-In fact, it is considered part of the healing process, typically lasting about 3 months.
+As mentioned earlier, your gluteal muscles protecting the hip joints are in the direct path of your hip replacement surgery, so it is normal for them to feel tender or sore following the operation.
+It is considered part of the healing process, typically lasting about three months.
 If your operation was not for both hips, then the side opposite of your incisions will not feel nearly as sore, but it can feel like an inconvenience to have one side sorer than the other.

 When Should I Go Back to the Doctor?

-Leading up to your hip replacement, you were likely aware of what kind of complications you had in that area as well as the severity of the pain.
-You will know that if the pain in the buttocks or the pelvic region is worse than that of a sprain, then it would be an ideal time to take medications.
-Should it be worse than that (hopefully not), then it is time to visit the doctor again.
+Leading up to your hip replacement, you were likely aware of what kind of complications you had in that area, as well as the severity of the pain.
+You will know that if the discomfort in the buttocks or the pelvic region is worse than that of a sprain, then it would be an ideal time to take medications.
+It is time to revisit the doctor if it is worse than that (hopefully not).

 What Relieves The Pain?

-It may sound difficult at first, but keep moving to relieve the pain.
-A walk around the block a couple of times a day for a few weeks followed by an ice pack on the inflamed areas will keep those muscles strong, stress-free, and active, which subdues the pain.
+It may initially sound complicated, but keep moving to relieve the pain.
+A walk around the block a couple of times a day for a few weeks, followed by an ice pack on the inflamed areas, will keep those muscles strong, stress-free, and active, which subdues the pain.

 DO YOU HAVE PAIN IN YOUR BODY?